MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-onenote.md

 - For errors encountered during migration, refer to the log file located in the backup generated previously (step 1.d).

-Should the `onenote-cmd://backup:` command fail:
+If the `onenote-uwp://backup:` command fails:
-- Ensure that the OneNote for Windows 10 app is the default app linked to the `onenote-cmd` protocol.
+- Ensure that the OneNote for Windows 10 app is the default app linked to the `onenote-uwp` protocol.
 - Consult the relevant support article to ensure correct protocol attachment to OneNote for Windows 10.

 > [!CAUTION]